 Want to add some flair?
 You can make your presentation more interesting if you put your mind to it.
 Don’t be afraid to get creative!
 We offer scribble icons and figures which can help you illustrate the differences between stages.
 Want to do the whole presentation in scribble style?
 We can help with that, too.
 Then you get the benefit of a playful element and consistency to make a dry presentation more interesting.

-- present the sales process in a graphical form of a diagram.
-You will show the bigger picture to your audience of the whole process.
+- presenting the sales process in a graphical form of a diagram.
+You will show the bigger picture to your audience about the whole process.